Northward Migration Safari

 By late afternoon, we’ll arrive at our lodge, located atop one of the most beautiful kopjes in the Serengeti.
 The road through this huge kopje just below the lodge is an excellent place to look for big cats, to photograph klipspringer, and to seek out the resident Verreaux’s eagles specialized for hunting cliff dwelling hyrax.
 The view from the lodge over the plains is stupendous and walking among the huge granite boulders is like strolling through a cathedral.

 To the Seronera River and the central Serengeti

 Jul 14 - 15

-We’ll head out in the field at dawn today to seek out Leopards along waterways waiting for thirsty gazelles.
-With three more days in the enormous Serengeti National Park, we will focus on areas where conditions are right for the best wildlife action, especially looking for Cheetah hunting and Leopards resting in the Yellow-barked Acacia trees along the Seronera River.
-We’ll drive along the marshy areas where Lions like to lie in ambush and we’ll stop for the great variety of mammals and waterbirds that come to drink.
+We’ll head out in the field at dawn today to seek out leopards along waterways waiting for thirsty gazelles.
+During our time in the enormous Serengeti National Park, we will focus on areas where conditions are right for the best wildlife action, concentrating on finding cheetahs hunting and leopards resting in the yellow-barked acacia trees along the Seronera River.
+We’ll drive along marshy areas where lions like to lie in ambush and we’ll stop for the great variety of mammals and waterbirds that come to drink.

 Ndutu on the Serengeti Plains